 Here are 3 bulletproof ways to make money as an affiliate without a website.

-1. Use existing traffic
+1. Use paid traffic

 2. Advertise on Social Media (i.e. Facebook, Instagram, Twitter, etc.)